Loren Kruger: Career

-In 2012, article on adaptations of classical tragedy by anti-apartheid and post-apartheid South African stages, "On the Tragedy of the Commoner," won the Philadelphia Constantinidis Prize from the Comparative Drama Association.
+"On the Tragedy of the Commoner," an article on adaptations of classical tragedy by anti-apartheid and post-apartheid South African stages, won the Philadelphia Constantinidis Prize from the Comparative Drama Association.

 Books

 Kruger's first book, The National Stage: Theatre and Cultural Legitimation in England, France, and America, was published by the University of Chicago Press in 1992.
 It examines the role of theatre institutions in the creation of national publics, and describes national theaters in Central Europe that helped to facilitate the establishment of nation states.
 In 2004, Cambridge University Press published her book, Post-Imperial Brecht: Politics and Performance, South and East, which discusses Bertolt Brecht, links between the Global South and the Soviet empire, and Cold War-era imperialism.
 It won the Scaglione Prize for Comparative Literary Study from the Modern Language Association.'
 In 2013, Kruger's book examining the apartheid history, turbulent culture, odd-shaped districts of Johannesburg was published by Oxford University Press, Imagining the Edgy City: Writing, Performing and Building Johannesburg.
 The term edgy city describes both the physical geography of speculative urban development and the nervousness of citizens amid urban turbulence.'

-Kruger's books and articles on theatre in South Africa, The Drama of South Africa (1999), and the updated Century of South African Theatre (2019), ' are considered the most historically comprehensive study of this topic.
+Kruger's books and articles on theatre in South Africa, The Drama of South Africa (1999), and the updated Century of South African Theatre (2019),' are considered the most historically comprehensive study of this topic.